harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can we use the external secret managers to store secrets?

-Harness uses connectors to external secret managers (e.g. Google Secret Manager or Hashicorp Vault) to resolve/store secrets used by pipelines and elsewhere in the Harness platform.
+Harness uses connectors to external secret managers (for example Google Secret Manager or Hashicorp Vault) to resolve/store secrets used by pipelines and elsewhere in the Harness platform.
 To connect to a custom secret manger requires a secret credential stored in Harness secret manager.

 ### Does Harness support referencing a LDAP secret?